 Belle And Sebastian – Write About Love (2010)

-My favorite track on the album is Little Lou, Ugly Jack, Prophet John, featuring Norah Jones on vocals.
-Her sunny afternoon voice adds to that late 70’s feel I mentioned, and lifts the past weight of songs about heartbreak (sad music for sad listeners) to a lighter palpability.
+My favorite track off of Write About Love is “Little Lou, Ugly Jack, Prophet John”, which features Norah Jones on vocals.
+Her sunny afternoon voice adds to that late 70’s vibe I mentioned before, and lifts that past weight of songs about heartbreak (sad music for sadder listeners) to a lighter palpability.

-Calculating Bimbo is also a stand-out favorite of mine.
-Something about the song reminds me of early Rilo Kiley so much that I half-expect to hear Jenny Lewis at some point.
+“Calculating Bimbo” is also an album stand-out.
+Something about the song reminds me of early Rilo Kiley so much that I half expected to hear Jenny Lewis at some point.

 “I Can See Your Future” is reminiscent of 60’s era musicals in the vein of Thoroughly Modern Millie.
 Cinematic, with a sing-song quality that is completely infectious.

 Overall, I’m really digging this album.
 These are like the mixtapes and love letters that were never thrown away.
 The ones you find yourself revisiting, over and again, taking them in with a bit more maturity now, and most days, with a more sunnier perspective to dance with the melancholic words and refrains that still linger on your insides (and in the songs).